skyjjgw/BookTranslator/README.md

 ## License

-No standalone license is currently included in the repository.
-Add one later if you plan to publish the project as open source.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.